 Most teachers I know seek professional development outside their current employment.
 They plan to attend these big elaborate conferences, Edutech and Learning 2, which I attended two years in a row, because its going to make them better teachers.
 I too believe this.
 I always fall victim to the big keynote speakers advertised in the flashy email.
 I feel like I must go in order to improve my pedagogy.
 I am guilty of coming back from these conferences with too many ideas.
 I experience a paradox of choice in which initiative to implement when you return.
 This experience has led to to believe that observing a teacher in your own school can provide so much more value.

 Today, I observed a teacher in my department.
 This was for my leadership certification, so it wasn't out of the blue.
-We had a few discussions before I came into his class.
-Observing one teacher allows you to reflect on your own practices, as well as hone in on what works and what doesn't in your school.
+We had a few discussions before I came into his class to replicate what an administrator might do.
+I Think this is a very underrated means of professional development.
+Observing a teacher allows you to reflect on your own practices, as well as hone in on what works and what doesn't in your school.
 Your also using the same student demographic so you can cater these ideas to specific students.

-Watching my colleague's class reminded me of all the things I used to do, but time has withered away from my instructional practices.
+Watching my colleague's class reminded me of all the things I used to do, but time has withered away.
 Simple things like underlining your vocabulary words and playing games, make learning more engaging.
 I had a lot of takeaways, both positive and negative, from sitting in his class.
 I thought to myself, "I should do that more."
 I also said, "I would do that differently."
 But watching how things are done differently allowed me to tear down my routine walls.
 Having the kids come in and write what they see on the board everyday isn't always necessary.
 He started right off the bat with a game.
-My colleague had very little written on the board and I thought "that's a great way to get them to know exactly what to take away in this class."
-Since then, I've drastically reduced the scribble on my whiteboard.
+My colleague had very little written on the board and I thought "that's a great way to get them to know exactly what to take away from class."
+Since then, I've drastically reduced the amount of scribble on my whiteboard.

 I took notes and observed his students as an outsider.
 It reminded me of some of the struggles my students face when I go too fast.
 It allowed me to see the difficulties our students face when I am not trying to "manage" all of them at once.
 Being a fly on the wall has great value in understanding the class, grade and student body.

 I found myself in the shoes of what an administrator may do.
-I noticed I even made my colleague a bit nervous, which is normal because we are all human.
+I noticed I even made my colleague a bit nervous.
 Hopefully this allows me to be much calmer next time I am observed.
 I also think it allowed him to better prepare his lesson.
 He really wanted to show off his good stuff.
-He naturally had a lot of things to say about his kids after the lesson and may have also had some reflective
+He naturally had a lot of things to say about his kids after the lesson and may have also had some time to reflective

 This is my second post to be published in Oi Magazine.
 You can fine the first on page 91 of the September 2018 issue